polistat/content-2022/methodology.md

 [^1]: We did not consider national mood in our governors model because we decided that since gubernatorial races deal with issues on a more local level, the national mood did not play a role in voters’ opinions of gubernatorial candidates.

-We incorporated a national mood shift (Bigmood) into our predictions for the senate races.
-We decided that since gubernatorial races dealt with issues on a more local level, the national mood did not affect voters’ opinions of gubernatorial candidates.
-The national mood refers to the general feelings of the American people toward the country’s issues and our policymakers’ actions.
-We evaluate national mood through generic ballot polls, which ask people which party (Democratic or Republican) they would support in the election if it were held today.
+We incorporated a national mood shift into our senate model predictions.
+The “national mood” refers to the general feelings of the American people toward the country's issues and our policymakers' actions.
+We evaluate national mood through generic ballot polls, which ask people ​​which party (Democratic or Republican) they would support in the election if it were held today.

 To calculate the national mood, we take the weighted average of generic ballot polls that have earned at least a C- grade or higher on [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/).
 We weighted polls based on how long ago they were conducted so that more recent polls are weighted more heavily in our model.
 The weight w for each poll is